mewissy22/Healthcare-claims-SQL/README.md

 # Healthcare Claims File Validation (SQL Project)

-This project simulates a real-world healthcare claims file validation workflow using SQL.
-It mirrors the type of backend validation you'd perform when supporting payment processing systems.
+This project was made to simulate a real-world example of healthcare claims file validation workflow using SQL.
+It will mirror the type of backend validation you'd normally perform when supporting payment processing systems.

 ## Features
 - Detects missing or malformed claim data